-- In the iDRAC Web interface, go to Maintenance > Diagnostics.
+- 1. In the iDRAC Web interface, go to Maintenance > Diagnostics.
 You have the following options: - Click Reset iDRAC to reset the iDRAC.
 A normal reboot operation is performed on the iDRAC.
 After reboot, refresh the browser to reconnect and log in to iDRAC.

 - Click Reset iDRAC to Default Settings to reset the iDRAC to the default settings.
 After you click Reset iDRAC to Default Settings, Reset iDRAC to factory default window is displayed.
 This action reset the iDRAC to the factory defaults.
 Chose any of the following options: - a.
-Discard all settings, but preserve user and network settings. - b.
-Discard all settings and reset the default username to root and password to the shipping value (root/shipping value). - c.
-Discard all settings and reset the default username to root and password to calvin (root/calvin). - 2.
-Click Continue.
+Preserve user and network settings. - b.
+Discard all settings and reset users to the shipping value (root/shipping value). - c.
+Discard all settings and reset username and password. - 2.
+A warning message is displayed.
+Click Ok to proceed further.